Sara Opal Search

-Sara Opal Piontkowski Heron Search (14 July 1890 - 3 September 1961) was an American composer who wrote chamber music as well as works for orchestra, concert band, and voice under the name Sara Opal Search.
+Sara Opal Piontkowski Heron Search (14 July 1890 – 3 September 1961) was an American composer who wrote chamber music as well as works for orchestra, concert band, and voice under the names Opal Heron and Sara Opal Search.

 Search was born in Fort Worth, Texas.
 Her mother was Countess Dolly von Piontkowski.
 Little is known about her education.
 She married Herbert Heron in 1905 or 1906, and they had two children, Billie and Constance.
 In 1923, she divorced Heron and married cellist and composer Frederick Preston Search, who was an orchestra leader at the Hotel del Monte in Carmel, California, at the time.